SamGeron/2020Project/README.md

 # 2020Projects

-### In this page you will see my Cyber Security projects from this year, including:
+### In this GitHub repository you will see my Cyber Security projects from this year, including:
 1. Azure Virtual Network Topologies
 2. Some Ansible YAML playbooks
 3. Some Linux bash scripts